 A conviction for minor in possession of alcohol or drugs can have a major impact on your child’s life, including your child’s future.
 If your child has been charged with minor in possession of alcohol, minor in possession of drugs, open container or possession of paraphernalia – or if your child has been arrested for any crime – it is advisable and important that you take prompt action and secure competent legal representation for your child, before the criminal record becomes irreparable.

-Hiring a qualified attorney involved early on in the process can mean the difference between your child having a permanent record that can be found on-line or through record checks, for the life of your child.
+Hiring a qualified attorney early in the process can mean the difference between your child having a permanent record that can be found on-line or through record checks, for the life of your child.
 In most cases there are things that a minor in possession attorney can do to mitigate and assist in your child’s defense and which can help avoid the negative consequences of a conviction and a permanent record.

 Hiring an attorney who understands conviction consequences, one who will work with the district attorney or the prosecutor to make sure that your child gets the best deal, can mean the difference between your child having a conviction versus having the charges dismissed altogether, which will mean the difference between getting into a good school or not, or even securing a good job, or not.